clarkdave/DSACancellationChecker/readme.md

 * A Gmail account to send emails via SMTP (however, modifying the script to use an alternative email provider is trivial).
 If you send via Gmail you'll need to accept access for less secure apps in your Google settings.
 * [Python 3.6.0](https://www.python.org/downloads/release/python-360/)
 * [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/)

+You could install by:

+pip install -r requirements.txt

+* Remember to install this using python3

 ## Limitations